Asymptotics of KdV shock waves via the Riemann-Hilbert approach: Introduction

-The nonlinear steepest descent (NSD) analysis for oscillatory Riemann--Hilbert (R-H) problems is a versatile tool in asymptotic analysis.
-This procedure naturally starts from a reformulation of the original scattering problem as a R-H factorization problem.
-In most cases this will be a matrix R-H problem as these are typically more convenient to analyze.
-Indeed the fact that a nonsingular solution can be used to cancel jumps on certain parts of the contour is a crucial trick which lies at the heart of the theory.
-However, for some problems, most prominently the Korteweg--de Vries equation \beq q_t(x,t)=6q(x,t)q_x(x,t)-q_{xxx}(x,t), \quad (x,t)\in\R\times\R_+, \eeq it turned out that a vector R-H is the right choice.
-This is related to the fact that even in the simplest case of a single soliton there is a nontrivial solution of the associated vanishing problem.
-However, this is in contradiction to the classical uniqueness result for matrix R-H problems and shows that the matrix problem cannot have a solution in this situation.
-The remedy, as pointed out in \cite{GT}, is to work with the vector R-H problem and impose an additional symmetry condition to retain uniqueness.
+The nonlinear steepest descent (NSD) analysis for oscillatory Riemann--Hilbert problems (RHP) is a versatile tool in asymptotic analysis.
+This procedure naturally starts from a reformulation of the original scattering problem as a Riemann--Hilbert factorization problem.
+In most cases this will be a matrix RHP as these are typically more convenient to analyze.
+Indeed, the fact that a nonsingular solution can be used to cancel jumps on certain parts of the contour is a crucial trick which lies at the heart of the theory.
+However, for some problems, most prominently the Korteweg--de Vries equation \beq q_t(x,t)=6q(x,t)q_x(x,t)-q_{xxx}(x,t), \quad (x,t)\in\R\times\R_+, \eeq it turned out that a vector RHP is the right choice.
+This is related to the fact that even in the simplest case of a single soliton there is a nontrivial solution of the associated vanishing problem (see \cite{GT}).
+However, this is in contradiction to the classical uniqueness result for matrix RHPs and shows that the matrix problem cannot have a solution in this situation.
+The remedy, as pointed out in \cite{GT}, is to work with the vector RHP and impose an additional symmetry condition to retain uniqueness.

-Next, recall that the asymptotic analysis of such a R-H problem usually consists of three steps: The first step deforms the problem in such a way that the leading asymptotic contribution is revealed.
-In the second step the parts of the jump which are expected to not contribute to the leading asymptotics are dropped yielding a model problem which then needs to be solved explicitly.
-Again, in the past it was always possible to find a matrix solution to this model problem and hence the final step, namely showing that the solution of the model problem indeed asymptotically approximates the solution of the original R-H problem, could be performed using the well-established tools for matrix problems.
+Next, recall that the asymptotic analysis of such a RHP usually consists of three steps: The first step deforms the problem in such a way that the leading asymptotic contribution is revealed.
+In the second step the parts of the jump which are expected not to contribute to the leading asymptotics are dropped, yielding a model problem which then needs to be solved explicitly.
+In most cases, it is possible to find a matrix solution to this model problem and hence the final step, namely showing that the solution of the model problem indeed asymptotically approximates the solution of the original RHP, can be performed using the well-established tools for matrix problems.
+However, for model problems leading to explicit solutions in terms of Jacobi theta functions, finding a nonsingular\footnote{In what follows \textit{nonsingular} refers to the matrix solution being invertible with at most $L^2$-integrable singularities on either side of the jump contour} matrix solution is not always possible (see \cite[Thm.~5.6]{BKT16}, \cite[Sect.~3]{BC12}, \cite[Sect.~3]{GGM}).